Perception and Navigation in Autonomous Systems in the Era of Learning: A Survey: Autonomous visual navigation

-Navigation can be defined as a process of accurately determining one's location, planning and following a route from one place to another.
-With the help of advanced sensors and navigation algorithms, vision has been introduced into navigation \cite{ maciel1995visual }, \cite{ jain2000visual }.
-Vision-based navigation leads to wider researches and provides many different solutions in the fields of vision and control.
+Navigation can be defined as a process of accurately determining one's location, planning, and following a route from one place to another.
+With the help of the advanced sensors and navigation algorithms, vision has been introduced into navigation \cite{ma2018nonrigid}, \cite{hu2021vision}.
+Compared with other navigation methods, such as magnetic navigation \cite{gozick2011magnetic}, inertial navigation \cite{barshan1995inertial}, laser navigation \cite{stahn2007laser} and GPS navigation \cite{skog2009car}, visual navigation has a relatively low cost and general simulation platforms.
+Therefore, visual navigation has become a mainstream research approach for researchers.
 Traditional visual navigation of mobile robots is generally based on three main methods: \textrm{map-based navigation, map-building-based navigation, and mapless navigation} \cite{bonin2008visual}.

 Map-based navigation requires the global map of the current environment to make decisions for navigation.
 For example, in \cite{kim1999symbolic}, the robot used a generic map to accomplish symbolic navigation.
 Specifically, the robot was not guided to the locations with specific coordinates but with symbolic commands.
 Symbolic commands are the general description of the types of entities in the environment.
-In map-building based navigation, robots use different sensors to perceive the environment and update the map.
-In \cite{sim2006autonomous}, the robot was equipped with a stereo vision sensor and allowed to explore and map an unknown environment simultaneously.
-A Rao-Blackwellized particle filter (RBPF) is used to map 3D point landmarks precisely to solve the SLAM problem.
-In mapless navigation, the robots do not have any environment information and navigate with the perceived information without maps.
+In map-building-based navigation, robots use different sensors to perceive the environment and update the map.
+For example, in \cite{gaspar2000vision}, the robot accomplished long-distance navigation with the help of a topological map.
+Specifically, the global environment was built as a topological map and described by graphics during navigation.
+An appearance-based system and a visual servoing strategy qualitatively estimated the position of the robot and kept it on a specific trajectory employing omnidirectional cameras.
+In mapless navigation, robots do not have any environment information and navigate with the perceived information without maps.
 Saeedi \textit{et al.} \cite{saeedi2006vision} presented a general-purpose 3-D trajectory-tracking system.
 This system could be applied to unknown indoor and outdoor environments without the need of mapping the scene, odometry or the sensors other than vision sensors.